-There are plenty of articles out there about the fastest ways to raise a credit score, but the focus of this article is a bit different.
+There are plenty of articles out there about the fastest ways to raise a credit score, but the focus of this article and infographic is a bit different.
 Rather than giving you shortcuts on how to boost your credit score, we’re talking about the fastest ways to build credit for long-term success.

-While raising a credit score can be accomplished in various ways, not all of them involve actually building your credit profile by adding more accounts.
-Credit repair companies may offer tactics on how to raise credit scores by removing negative, inaccurate information from your credit file, but this strategy doesn’t do anything to build your credit by establishing new accounts.
-They remove inaccurate information but lack in assisting with credit re-establishment.
+While raising a credit score can be accomplished in various ways, not all of them involve actually building your credit profile by adding more accounts and credit history.
+Credit repair companies may offer tactics on how to raise credit scores by removing negative, inaccurate information from your credit file, but this strategy doesn’t do anything to build your credit history by establishing new accounts.
+They may remove harmful inaccurate information, but they often lack in assisting with credit re-establishment.

 Opening a mix of several different accounts and keeping them in good standing is crucial for building a good credit record, but this process takes time.
 It is well-known that a credit account needs at least two years of history to be considered “seasoned,” which is when it has enough age to show that you can properly handle the account and therefore begins to improve your credit score.

 Before this point, when an account is still young, it represents a risk to the lender because they don’t know if you will use the credit responsibly.
-They don’t know if you are going to max out your cards, miss payments, etc. That’s why new accounts often hurt your credit temporarily.
+They don’t know if you are going to max out your cards, miss payments, go into default, etc. That’s why new accounts often hurt your credit temporarily.

-So what can you do if you don’t have 2+ years to open new accounts and wait for them age?
+So what can you do if you don’t have 2+ years to open new accounts and wait for them to age?
 What if you can’t get approved for credit on your own to begin with?
 How do you build good credit fast?

 The answer to how to build credit fast is piggybacking.
 This term refers to the practice of building credit by becoming associated with someone else’s credit accounts.

 This might sound surprising, but studies have shown it is a very common practice.
 A study of over 1 million consumers by the Consumer Financial Protection Bureau showed that nearly a quarter of consumers transitioned out of credit invisibility by piggybacking on the creditworthiness of others.

-One very common strategy for someone who needs help building credit fast is to apply for credit with a cosigner or guarantor, which is a person who can be responsible for the debt in the event that the primary borrower cannot repay it.
+One common strategy for someone who needs help building credit fast is to apply for credit with a cosigner or guarantor, which is a person who can be responsible for the debt in the event that the primary borrower cannot repay it.
 The cosigner or guarantor does not typically receive access to the funds or make payments on the debt unless the primary borrower is no longer able to.

 While there are many ways to increase your credit score quickly, not all of them are conducive to building credit, which means strengthening your credit profile with additional accounts.